 Even after opening day, your social media efforts continue to pay off as people talk about your Salon to their friends, and your brand starts to grow through word of mouth.
 You continue to engage in the coming months by posting regular videos and photos of the services you provide.
 Your booking book is filled for the next 6 months – and all because you spent a few hours with some social media tools.

-Through the power of Twitter Search, you’re able to search for people who are talking about bad nails within 5km, 10km or 30kms of your nail Salon.
-Whenever someone mentions a bad nail experience, you’re able to start up a conversation, and offer them a special offer or price on a “I can fix your nail problem for you”.
+Through the power of Twitter Search, you’re able to search for people who are talking about bad nails within 5km, 10km or 30kms of your nail salon.
+Whenever someone mentions a bad nail experience, you’re able to start up a conversation, and offer them a special offer or price on an “I can fix your nail problem for you”.
 Over time, about 50% of the people you offer this coupon to come in, and of those, let’s say anywhere from 20% – 40% come back for another nail treatment.
 That’s powerful.

 You’ve maintained your Flickr and YouTube accounts since launch, and every now and then, you’ll post a coupon code in a photo or video.
 You estimate that you get about 5 extra people coming in for nail treatments each month, and the average customer value of these is about $25 more than standard walk-ins.